BEST Sauvage cologne: The #1 Choice in 2023 (Compared)

 More versatile than other releases

-Given its balanced character, this is a more versatile option than the Parfum.
-Without exaggeration, it can be worn in all seasons and most occasions.
+Given its balance, this feels more versatile than the Parfum.
+Therefore, it can be worn in all seasons and most occasions.

 You can wear this in hot weather, cold, and everything in between.
-In casual or formal situations alike, Dior Sauvage EDP is a chameleon because it adapts to the formality of the event.
+In casual or formal situations alike, Dior Sauvage EDP is a chameleon since it adapts to the formality of the event.

-However, you may wish to pull back and wear something specifically dignified when sombre occasions call (i.e. funerals).
+However, you should pull back and wear something dignified when sombre occasions call (i.e. ceremonies).
 Try Tom Ford Grey Vetiver in those circumstances.

 Dior Sauvage Cologne – the EDP is #1

-Update: After wearing both scents on plenty of occasions, Dior Sauvage EDP takes the cake.
+Update: After wearing both scents many times, Dior Sauvage EDP takes the cake.

 To explain, the EDP just gets the balance right.
-Sure, it features some of the obnoxious elements that Sauvage is recognised for.
-But here they’re toned down, supplemented with nuances that give composed character.
+Sure, it features some of the notorious elements that Sauvage is recognised for.
+But they’re toned down, supplemented with nuances that give relaxed character.

-That’s not to say the Parfum isn’t a desirable cologne either.
+That’s not to say the Parfum isn’t a desirable cologne.
 In fact, its denser, thicker facets are why I recommend it first to mature gents.